 REM: IB- EFFECTIVE 9/1/14 PREMIUMS AND COST SHARING FOR INDIVIDUAL PLANS ARE NOT ELIGIBLE

-- New Benefits: Plan A eligible members can now sign up for vision benefits on a self-pay basis.
+- Vision Benefits: Plan A eligible members can now sign up for vision benefits on a self-pay basis.
 Please see the information that was included in the open enrollment letter and the list of benefits covered under this plan.
 If interested, please call the Fund Office for rate information.

 - Plan A members can download a copy of the current Summary of Benefits and Coverage (SBC) by clicking here.